homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 ## Chapter 6
 ### How I Threw Big Party for Jane Austen

 It was at a petting party in the White House that I first met Jane Austen.
-The beautiful little Englishwoman had come to our shores in response to an attractive offer from the Metro-Goldwyn-Mayer people, one of whose officers had spelled out her novel “‘Pride and Prejudice” and considered it good material for a seven reel comedy.
+The beautiful little Englishwoman had come to our shores in response to an attractive offer from the Metro-Goldwyn-Mayer people, one of whose officers had spelled out her novel “Pride and Prejudice” and considered it good material for a seven reel comedy.
 Syd Chaplin was at that time with this firm and was slated for the title rôle.

 Miss Austen had a few weeks’ time to spare before she was due in Hollywood and it fell to my lot to entertain her.
 I postponed my engagement with President Pierce, whom I intended to interview in regard to my pension as general in the Spanish war, and placed myself entirely at the disposal of the little authoress.
 She expressed a desire to see the night life of New York and I organized a party to visit Texas Guinan’s.
 In the party, besides myself and Miss Austen, or Janey as we called her, were Brinck Thorne, then captain of the Yale football nine, and Harry Wills.[^8]